 23. Appointment of Chief Executive Officer

-- (1) The Minister must appoint a suitably qualified and experienced person as Chief Executive Officer of the National Credit Regulator, who- - (a) with the advice, and subject to the oversight, of the Board, is responsible for all responsibilities pertaining to the functions of the National Credit Regulator; and - (b) is accountable to the Board. - (2) The Chief Executive Officer is an ex officio member of the Board, but may not vote at its meetings.
+(1) The Minister must appoint a suitably qualified and experienced person as Chief Executive Officer of the National Credit Regulator, who must be responsible for all matters pertaining to the functions of the National Credit Regulator.